CSA Programs

 What if I’ll be out of town or on vacation during the CSA season?

 Send a friend or neighbor to pick up your share!
 If that’s not convenient, your share will simply be added to our donation program that week.
-We’re sorry, but due to limited storage space and staff capacity we are unable to accommodate rescheduled pickups (pickups are on Wednesdays only).
-If you’re running late on Wednesday, but still want to get your share, call or text your Farm Manager before the end of CSA pickup at 6pm and they can set your share aside for you to grab later that evening.
+We’re sorry, but due to limited storage space and staff capacity we are unable to accommodate rescheduled pickups.
+If you’re running late on Wednesday (DGS) or Thursday (Jack’s), but still want to get your share, call or text your Farm Manager before the end of CSA pickup at 6pm and they can set your share aside for you to grab later that evening.

 What kind of produce will I get?